-The Company was founded by Warburg, Pincus Investors, L.P. ("Warburg"), certain affiliates of GE Investment Private Placement Partners I--Insurance, Limited Partnership ("GE Insurance") and PT Investments, Inc. ("PT Investments") and United States Fidelity and Guaranty Company ("USF&G").
-Following the consummation of the Offering, the Company Purchase and the Direct Sale, Warburg, GE Insurance, PT Investments, USF&G and the Company's executive officers ("Management") will own approximately 26.2%, 3.2%, 15.5%, 11.6% and 4.9%, respectively, of the Company's outstanding Common Shares, representing approximately 29.7%, 1.2%, 6.5%, 13.2% and 5.5%, respectively, of the Company's outstanding voting power.
-See "Principal and Selling Shareholders," "The Company Purchase" and "The Direct Sale."
+Following the consummation of the Offering, the Company Purchase and the Direct Sale, Warburg, GE Insurance, PT Investments, USF&G and Management (as defined herein) will own approximately 26.2%, 3.2%, 15.5%, 11.6% and 4.9%, respectively, of the outstanding Common Shares, representing approximately 29.7%, 1.2%, 6.5%, 13.2% and 5.5%, respectively, of the Company's outstanding voting power.
+The Selling Shareholders are parties to an agreement among themselves and the Company providing them with the ability, if they act in concert, to elect a majority of the Board of Directors.
+See "Risk Factors--Control by Selling Shareholders" and "Principal and Selling Shareholders."